open-ce/open-ce/doc/README.build_env.md

 3.7 and mpi_type as openmpi, then two files will be generated namely - open-ce-conda-env-py3.7-cuda-openmpi.yaml, open-ce-conda-env-py3.7-cpu-openmpi.yaml.

-`build_env.py` can generate these environment files for given Open-CE environment file and provided build configuration even without performing actual build.
+`build_env.py` can generate these environment files for a given Open-CE environment file and provided build configuration even without performing an actual build.